rymane/katacoda/python-project/step1.md

-We begin by setting up a simple python project.
+We begin by setting up a simple Python project.
 We will implement binary search for demonstration purposes.

 ## Implement Binary search